PREFACE: SOME EXPLANATIONS

 DRILLING DOWN?

-I have tried to straddle the fence here: keep the basics in the Unit text, but supply links to an "expanded section" for those who want to know a little bit more.
-It makes it easier to stick to the general flow of the material without getting lost in the details, while still having the details available.
+I have tried to straddle the fence here: keep the basics in the Unit text, but supply pop-up text boxes with extra content.
+It should make it easier for you to stick to the general flow of the material without getting lost in the details, while still having the extra content available.
+So, in the examples above:

-The choice is yours: you could read the text and ignore the "click here for more" links, and come back later to the expanded section; or you could read, follow the link to the expanded section, and go back to where you were in the basic text.
-Every expanded section has a link back to where you were, or you could just use the "Back" button on your browser.
+The choice is yours: you could read the text and ignore the button, and come back later to read the boxes, or you could read, go to the box, and come back to the main text.
+(But please see the explanation in the "Pop-up text box" above about getting back to the text!)

 To top